thegreatbat0110/vsd_rtldesign_synthesis/Day1.md

 -result = netlist

--rtl- > gate level translation =  syn
+-rtl- > gate level translation =  synthesis

 -.lib - collection of logical modules - and or nor nand and their diff flavours / specifications

--combinational delay - maxm speed of ops
+-combinational delay - max speed of ops

 -tclk > tcq_a(prop d of ffa) + tcomb + tsetup_b

--setup tim
-e - minimum amount of time an input signal must remain stable before a triggering event
+-setup time- minimum amount of time an input signal must remain stable before a triggering event

 -hold time-  The minimum amount of time a data signal must remain stable after a clock edge so a flip-flop can reliably capture it